The Congo Forest is priceless: let's stand for fair and sustainable development.

 4

-For the past two years, civil society and environmental advocates have consistently raised concerns over oil development in areas overlapping Conkouati-Douli National Park.
-The government's plan to ramp up oil production will accelerate the issuance of new exploration and exploitation licenses, including in zones that encroach on this critical ecosystem.
+For the past two years, civil society and environmental defenders have been consistently raising the alarm about oil development in areas overlapping the Conkouati-Douli National Park.
+The government's plan to increase oil production will lead to the issuance of new exploration and extraction permits, including in zones that encroach upon this vital ecosystem

-Conkouati-Douli is not just any park-it is the most biodiverse protected area in the Republic of Congo, encompassing critical coastal and tropical forest ecosystems.
-Yet over 65% of its territory already overlaps with oil and gas blocks, threatening its integrity and the shelter it provides to both the Indigenous and Local communities.
+Conkouati-Douli Park is not just any park: it is the most biodiverse protected area in the Republic of Congo, home to critically important coastal and tropical forest ecosystems.
+Yet, over 65% of its area already overlaps with oil blocks, threatening its integrity and the protection it provides to Indigenous People and Local Communities.

-Will you quickly call for the immediate cancellation of all new oil projects in the Republic of Congo and for the protection of the rainforest?
+Will you immediately call for the cancellation of all new oil projects that threaten the protection of this tropical forest in the Republic of Congo?

 To: Bruno Itoua, Minister of Hydrocarbons, Republic of Congo